 If using this indoors, add a mound of dirt and a dead flower (I used dried moss and a faux flower at the base).

 Here is the Halloween tombstone all pulled together in the cubicle vignette.
 More about the model employee with the ball and chain is below:)

 A ‘Model’ Employee

-I made the ’employee’ that sits in the cubicle from scratch.
-Unfortunately I didn’t take step-by step photos, but I attached the few that I do have so you get the gist of how I made her.
-I used:
+I made the ’employee’ that sits in the cubicle from scratch using upcycled items.
+Unfortunately I didn’t take step-by step photos, but do include the few that I do have so you get the gist of how to make her.